Skip to main navigation Skip to main content

 The Part 2 application is the project's Description of Rehabilitation and should be submitted once a project scope can be described in the application, but before you begin any of the work.
 Beginning work before a Part 2 approval is never recommended and done at the applicant's own risk.
 The Part 2 outlines proposed rehabilitation work, estimated costs, and may require supplemental materials and drawings for complex projects.

 Any work done prior to submitting and receiving an approval of the Part 2 Application is done at the applicant's own risk and may result in disqualification of the project.
-Retroactive applications are encourage to reach out for a preliminary review prior to submitting any applications.

 Project Review Timeline: